freebsd/freebsd-quarterly/2020q2/haskell.md

 All existing ports of Haskell applications were migrated to USES=cabal, which implements Go-style build proccess - all dependencies are compiled as part of the build.
-As consequence, ports of Haskell libraries have been deprecated and removed.
+As a consequence, ports for Haskell libraries have been deprecated and removed.

-Upgrading GHC become a tedious task for a single person, so a new GitHub repository was created under FreeBSD organization - [freebsd-ports-haskell](https://github.com/freebsd/freebsd-ports-haskell).
+Upgrading GHC became a tedious task for a single person, so a new GitHub repository was created under the FreeBSD organization - [freebsd-ports-haskell](https://github.com/freebsd/freebsd-ports-haskell).
-Right now, a work is being done on preparing another GHC upgrade in `ghc-upgrade-810` branch.
-Any contribution is welcome.
+Right now, work is being done on preparing another GHC upgrade in the `ghc-upgrade-810` branch.
+Any contributions are welcome.